OOP-Design/action-homework-DataRoxas/Written.md

 ## Exercise \#5
 What is the purpose of an anonymous inner class?
 What would one use an anonymous inner class for?

+  The primary and really only purpose of an anonymous inner class is simply to create an object of a class within a method of another class without creating an entirely new class.
+Essentially the anonymous class is created within the method and then immediately discarded once that single purpose has been fufiled.
+Thus they should only be used for purposes like ActionListeners, in situations where the class will never need to be referenced following that initial instance.